WordPress/health-check/src/readme.txt

 == Changelog ==

+= v 1.1.1 =
+* Fixed a fatal error that would occur if a user had an older version of Troubleshooting Mode on their system.

 = v 1.1.0 =
 * Check for theme, plugin and WordPress updates when visiting the debug tab.
 * Improved wording on some failure situations.